The following destinations range from half day to very long day trips from Bangkok.

 GranMonte has earned International recognition recently including at competitions in London and Singapore.
 They are also distributed Internationally with select locations in the Maldives, Australia and Japan.
 Visit: www.granmonte.com

 PB Valley Khaoyai Winery is located nearby offering various wines and non grape wine products.
-Alcidini Winery is located a bit further (the only one of the three mentioned here we have not yet visited).
+This is the oldest winery in the Khao Yai region.
+Features a small tasting room and gift shop.

 Sweeties Vineyard sells delicious freshly picked table grapes right from the vine during parts of January and February.
 And for those who enjoy mulberry juice and related products visit the tranquil nearby Maemon Farm.